Meleagridinae—Turkeys // Tetraoninae—Grouses

 Rea (1980) examined late Quaternary turkey remains from 17 Southwestern sites, coming to the conclusion that all fossil specimens except those from northern Sonora and from Conkling Cavern in New Mexico represented this extinct species.
 Post-agricultural specimens represented the living species (M. gallopavo), leading him to hypothesize that modern turkeys in most of the Southwest are descendants of feral populations escaped from the Indian cultures of the Southwest.
 Since his publication, however, Brasso and Emslie (2006) have identified late Pleistocene Meleagris gallopavo from two caves in the Sandia Mountains.

 The early specimen from the San Antonio site (Fite Ranch site of Morgan and Lucas 2005) originally was identified as M. gallopavo (Needham 1936).
-Howard (1971) identified two elements from Dark Canyon Cave as M. gallopavo ?; these specimen later were lost (Rea 1980); they are assumed here to belong to M. crassipes.
+Howard (1971) identified two elements from Dark Canyon Cave as M. gallopavo ?; these specimen later were lost; they are assumed here to belong to M. crassipes, and a coracoid recovered at a later date is of this species (Rea 1980).

 Howard (1962) tentatively identified four fragments of turkey from Howell's Ridge Cave as Meleagris gallopavo; later (Rea 1980) identified these as belonging to M. crassipes.
 The specimen from U-Bar Cave probably is Late Wisconsin, but having been retrieved from the fill of an animal burrow, it's original position cannot be ascertained.